High order semi-Lagrangian methods for the incompressible Navier-Stokes equations

-As outlined in the introduction and in the previous section we consider the spatial discretization of \eqref{NSvel} and proceed eliminating the Lagrangian multiplier from the semi-discrete equations.

-After spatial discretizations of type spectral-Galerkin or spectral element methods, we obtain a system of differential-algebraic equations of the type:
+After spatial discretization of \eqref{NSvel}, we obtain a system of differential-algebraic equations of the type:

-Here the matrix $A$ represents the discrete Laplacian, $C(y)$ is the discrete convection operator; $D$ and $D^T$ are respectively the discrete divergence and gradient operators.
-Meanwhile vectors $y$ and $z$ represent numerical approximations of the velocity $\ub$ and the pressure $p$ respectively.
-In the numerical experiments $A$ and $D$ are obtained by a spectral element method (SEM) based on the standard Galerkin weak formulation.
+The matrices and vectors appearing in that equation have the following signification: \begin{itemize} \item $A$ represents the discrete Laplacian; \item $C(y)$ is the discrete convection operator; \item $D$ is the discrete divergence operator, so $D^T$ is a discrete gradient operator; \item $B$ is a mass matrix coming from the spatial discretization.
+We assume that $B$ is explicitly invertible, i.e., $B\inv$ is available; \item the vectors $y$ and $z$ represent numerical approximations of the velocity $\ub$ and the pressure $p$ respectively. \end{itemize}

-For $C(y)$ we have two options.
-When the overall space-time discretization is of Eulerian type, and we integrate in time with IMEX Runge-Kutta methods like \eqref{eq:IMEX1} (see also \ref{section:IMEXDIRKCF}), then $C(y)$ is assumed to be the semi-discrete convection operator based on the standard spectral element space-discretization.
-Otherwise, when the overall space-time discretization is of semi-Lagrangian type, and we integrate in time with DIRK-CF exponential integrators like \eqref{semiagrangian0} (see also \ref{section:IMEXDIRKCF}), then $C(y)$ is the discrete convection operator fulfilling \eqref{interpexp}, and $\mathcal{I}_{U}$ is the natural, built-in interpolation operator of the SEM method.

-In the numerical experiments, the approximation is done in $\mathbb{P}_{N}-\mathbb{P}_{N-2}$ compatible velocity-pressure discrete spaces.
-That is, in each element we approximate the velocity by a $N$-degree Lagrange polynomial based on Gauss-Lobatto-Legendre (GLL) nodes in each spatial coordinate, and the pressure by $(N-2)$-degree Lagrange polynomial based on Gauss-Legendre (GL) nodes.
-The discrete spaces are spanned by tensor product polynomial basis functions.
-A consequence of this choice of the spatial discretization is that the grid for the pressure does not include boundary nodes (there are no boundary conditions for the pressure).
-We note that this is not the only viable choice of spatial discretization for our time-integration schemes, but, for the sake of clarity, we find it preferable to fix a concrete spatial discretization.